How Much Money Does Disney World Make A Day?

 Totals

-Add in Epcot, Hollywood Studios, and Animal Kingdom at Walt Disney World and revenues are around $25 million each and every day.
-Given operating costs are about 25% of revenues, this means that Walt Disney World earns approximately $20 million per day.
+Add in Epcot, Hollywood Studios, and Animal Kingdom at Walt Disney World; revenues are around $25 million daily.
+Given that operating costs are about 25% of revenues, Walt Disney World earns approximately $20 million per day.

-Keep in mind that Disney also has 5 other parks around the world in addition to the cruise line as part of the Disney Parks and Experience segment, which boosts earning far higher.
+Remember that Disney also has 5 other parks worldwide in addition to the cruise line as part of the Disney Parks and Experience segment, which boosts earnings far higher.

 Read More: Is There a Jail at Walt Disney World?